 Join us to celebrate 20 Years of the Sewanee School of Letters!

 Come to Sewanee this summer to celebrate the 20th Anniversary of the School of Letters!
-Reconnect with friends, faculty, students, and alumni of the MA and MFA programs for readings and seminars, and for a celebratory dinner on Thursday, June 18 at the Sewanee Inn.
-Ticket information for the dinner is below.
-We are thrilled to announce that our keynote speaker will be two-term Poet Laureate Natasha Trethewey.
+Reconnect with friends, faculty, students, and alumni of the MA and MFA programs for readings and seminars.
+Our celebratory dinner on Thursday, June 18, at the Sewanee Inn is sold out, but please join us for our public events.

 DINNER SCHEDULE JUNE 18

 At the Sewanee Inn.
-Ticket info is below.
+Ticket sales are closed.

 ADDITIONAL EVENTS

-Wednesday, June 17, Reading and Conversation with Eliana Ramage at 4:30 pm As part of our Summer Reading Series, novelist Eliana Ramage will read from her debut Reese's Pick novel, To the Moon and Back.
+4:30 p.m., Convocation Hall, Reading and Conversation with Eliana Ramage As part of our Summer Reading Series, novelist Eliana Ramage will read from her debut Reese's Pick novel, To the Moon and Back.
 If you were spellbound by the recent Artemis II mission, this book is for you!
 Details here.
 Free and open to the public.

-Saturday, June 20, 10:00 am to 2:00 pm, Social Lodge, Mindfulness for Writers with Elizabeth Watkins Price, C'02 Open for students and alumni.
+10 a.m. to 2 p.m., Social Lodge, Mindfulness for Writers with Elizabeth Watkins Price, C'02 Open to students and alumni.
 Learn mindfulness practices tailored to support a writer's life.
-Alumni, please rsvp with Will Pugh.
+Alumni, please RSVP with Will Pugh.
 Lunch included.

 ABOUT NATASHA TRETHEWEY